 “So you did this intensive and suddenly you became the Detective of Magic?”

 She laughs again heartily.
-“Oh, Paul.
-You still live up to your nickname ‘Crazy’ because we all loved your sardonic humor so much.
-Your questions are so good–and I guess I implied that, didn’t I?
+“Oh, Julia.
+I guess I implied that, didn’t I?
 What I can tell you is that during that intensive I kept writing and rewriting what Napoleon Hill in THINK AND GROW RICH called the “Definite Major Purpose,” if you’re familiar with that phrase.
 It took a whole lot of internal work to find out what that was for me.
 I often despaired.
 And I mean OFTEN!
 I was being asked ‘What aren’t you telling yourself?’
 I didn’t think anything was hidden.
-That’s because most of us early on ‘settle.’
+That’s because most of us early-on ‘settle.’
 We have big dreams and then the money doesn’t seem to flow and we acquire responsibilities and debts and expectations from other people in our lives.
 We work hard, get tired, stop taking care of the physical side of us that needs more sleep and activity and better food than the junk we eat.
 The years go by.
 We fall asleep watching TV or Netflix.
 We don’t stimulate our brains.
 We don’t let art from our contemporaries challenge us.
 We do our jobs well enough to get by.
 We find laughter and fun and fulfillment where we can.
 That was me, too.
 I let myself absorb the blows of caregiving and a car accident and settled for getting by with a gray life, even though it was a seemingly great life.
 Until my wake up call.
 And then I just couldn’t put up with settling any longer.”

 “So I guess you found out what you were hiding from yourself?”